 During a collaborative divorce, both parties and their lawyers enter into a participation agreement, or a contract of sorts, where it’s agreed that the lawyers will withdraw from the litigation process if a settlement can’t be reached.
 Participation agreements also include several provisions about what each party can and can’t do during the divorce mediation.

 These include provisions such as the following:

 - Outstanding issues will be settled in a constructive, non-adversarial manner using interest-based negotiation.

 - Both parties will rely on their lawyers to help them reach a settlement.

-- Neutral experts may be involved.
+- Neutral third party professionals may be involved.

 - Communications during the divorce mediation process will be fair and constructive, and neither party will take advantage of the other’s errors.

 - The parties will minimize emotional damage to their children as a result of the separation by acting in the best interests of the children.

 - In regards to the children, the status quo will be maintained, and no unilateral changes will be made without consent to assets, insurance or other matters.